kworkflow/kworkflow/documentation/man/features/kw-deploy.rst

 \--setup:
   This command runs a basic setup in the target machine, including installing packages and preparing the distro for the deploy.

+\--force-setup:
+  Force the setup command to run, even if the target machine appears to be already configured.
+Useful when kw-related files were manually deleted from the remote server.

 -m, \--modules:
   Only install/update modules.